Cat People (Putting Out Fire): Reception

 The original version of "Cat People" has been praised as one of Bowie's best recordings of the 1980s.
 Positively received on release, Robert Hilburn of the Los Angeles Times hailed Bowie's vocal performance as one of his finest "in years".
 Reviewing the original's remaster as part of the A New Career in a New Town (1977–1982) box set, Chris Gerard of PopMatters calls the track "brooding" and one of Bowie's "most potent singles from the era".
 Mojo magazine listed it as Bowie's 54th best track in 2015.
+Author Benoît Clerc calls the song a "rich, powerful and compelling track that establish[ed] a new artistic direction for [Bowie]."

 The remake, however, has been criticised by biographers and some other reviewers as inferior to the original recording.
 In a review for Let's Dance on release, Carol Cooper of Record magazine, was critical of the remake: "Chic dynamics over a definitive Bowie/Moroder soundtrack is gilding the lily".
 Debra Rae Cohen of The New York Times was also critical, remarking that Bowie's vocal performance sounds like Jim Morrison "as if to mock his own lyrics".
 O'Leary further calls Bowie's vocals inferior to the original, calling his performance "hoarse" and "rushed": "He even defuses the power of the 'gasoline!' break, as if grand dramatics were now beneath him."
 Vaughan's guest appearance has also received mixed reactions.
 O'Leary finds it an improvement over the original, while Pegg calls it "alarmingly middle-of-the-road".
 Cohen similarly wrote that his guitar licks "parody arena-rock clichés".

 Pegg calls the remake "decidedly wet" and notes that due to the massive success of Let's Dance, the re-recording is the more well-known version.
 Trynka writes that the remake "desecrates the memory of a Bowie classic".
 AllMusic's Dave Thompson calls the original a "deeply atmospheric and utterly effective theme [song]" but pans the remake as "declawed and neutered", writing that "fans of the original should steer as far clear of the remake as they can".
 Mojo's Pat Gilbert similarly wrote that the "alluring, Expressionist feel" of the original was "defenestrated" by the "clumpy" remake the following year.